unraid/docs/docs/unraid-os/manual/troubleshooting.md

 ### How do I move docker.img?

-The normal reason for wanting to move the _docker.img_ file is because it has ended up on a drive that is not the the you want it to use.
+The normal reason for wanting to move the _docker.img_ file is because it has ended up on a drive that is not the one you want it to use.

-**Note: I**n many cases it is easier to just recreate the _docker.img_ file from scratch rather than to try and move it.
+**Note:** In many cases it is easier to just recreate the _docker.img_ file from scratch rather than to try and move it.

 The way to move _docker.img_ is: